 Let’s look at the rope and a few words we will use to describe the different parts of a rope.

 Rope has been around for a while, from sailing to bondage with a detour via macrame, this creates a huge legacy on the vocabulary.
 The more foundational concepts tend to have acquired many names, and sometimes the same word can have different meanings from one community to another.
 For the sake of simplicity, we try to stick to one term per concept while mentioning alternate names.
 Which one was chosen is often a subjective choice and is a reflection of the period of time these texts were written.
 Language is fluid and continues to evolve.
-The vocabulary section of the Rope365 website will aim to capture some of this complexity in the long run.
+Check out the Vocabulary Guide to get deeper on this topic.

 Or skip directly to Spring to get hands-on with tying.